Danny625/Danny625/README.md

 # Hey, I'm Danny 👋

-I'm a CMU student who likes building useful things with data, software, and ML.
+I'm a CMU student building at the intersection of data, software, and ML.

-I'm mostly interested in data-heavy systems, reliable tools, and turning messy real-world workflows into something cleaner and easier to use.

-My work has been around data pipelines, analytics tooling, ML experiments, research workflows, and applied modeling.
+I like projects that start messy: scattered data, manual workflows, unclear metrics, weird edge cases, and turn them into something cleaner, faster, and actually useful.

+Recently, I've been working on:

+- data pipelines and analytics workflows
+- ML/image-editing experiments
+- research tools for scientific datasets
+- statistical modeling and product-style analysis
+- small software projects that help me understand systems from the ground up

-### Tech I use
+## 🛠 Tools I use

 Python, SQL, R, C, MATLAB
 Pandas, NumPy, scikit-learn, PyTorch
 Git, Docker, AWS, Spark, Airflow, dbt

-### Recently

-- Building data pipelines and experiment measurement workflows
-- Working on ML/image-editing pipelines
-- Automating research data workflows for large scientific datasets
-- Learning more about software engineering, data engineering, and applied ML

-### Fun facts
+## 🍜 Fun facts

 - I love trying new foods
 - I'm a big basketball fan
-- I like projects that start messy and turn into something useful
+- I’m usually drawn to projects where the first step is figuring out what’s even going on